TRaSH-Guides/Guides/docs/Sonarr/V3/Sonarr-recommended-naming-scheme.md

-# Recommended naming scheme
+Recommended naming scheme

 Often on the [Sonarr Discord][sd] people ask what's the recommended/best way to name your files.
-First off it's personal preference, but the support staff often recommend to add also non- recoverable info.
+First off it's personal preference, but it's often recommended to add non-recoverable info.

 Why?

-If, for what ever reason, you ever need to do a re-install or re-import in Radarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched.
+If, for what ever reason, you ever need to do a re-install or re-import in Sonarr or Plex/Emby/JellyFin it's nice to have all that info in the filename so it gets imported correctly and isn't incorrectly matched.

 The Tokens not available in the release won't be used/shown.